ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

   - Schedule the provisioning ![2315](../images/2315.png)

+You can now request log table in the **Services** > **Request** to display logs related to a particular request.

+**Note**: The table appears only if there are any logs to display.
+This table is sorted by the time, severity, and message.

 ### Requirements for Provisioning Virtual Machines and Instances

 {{ site.data.product.title_short }} supports the provisioning of VMware ESX hypervisors.
 To